My-Name2/FundamentalsViewer/README.md

 # EDGAR Financial Dashboard

-Single-file Streamlit app that pulls all data live from SEC EDGAR.
+Pulls all data live from SEC EDGAR.
-No Macrotrends.
 No API keys beyond a free SEC identity email.

 ---